How we’re transforming websites from brochures to intelligent representatives

 When users ask with this level of nuance, they expect an answer, not a menu to browse.
 Large language models like ChatGPT and Perplexity already interpret such intent and generate useful responses.
 Online users increasingly expect the same from your website: not merely to display information, but to clarify, guide, and convert.

-This article explores how AI-driven websites represent a fundamental shift in digital experience, why human-centred design principles remain essential, and how to navigate this transition thoughtfully.
+As WeAreBrain’s Head of UX and Design, I’ve been exploring how AI-driven websites represent a fundamental shift in digital experience.
+This article shares what we’ve learned about why human-centred design principles remain essential and how to navigate this transition thoughtfully.

-We built websites primarily as brochures or catalogues.
-That model continues to serve a function, yet its limitations are becoming apparent:
+We’ve been building websites primarily as brochures or catalogues.
+That model continues to serve a function, but I’m seeing its limitations become increasingly apparent:

 Without a conversational, answer-driven layer embedded in your site, you relinquish control over the interface mediating between your users and your offerings.